deepgram-devs/game-twilio-deepgram-distributor/README.md

 The intention, then, is to be able to have, say, a video game connect to the server, display the phone number and unique code to the player, and then the player can call in and start issuing commands to the game via their phone.
-The server could/should be extended to handle text-to-speech as well, allowing players to call into the game and engage with NPCs via some kind of conversational AI flow or something.
+This version of the server has been extended to handle text-to-speech as well, allowing players to call into the game and engage with NPCs via some kind of conversational AI flow or something.

 ## Setting up Twilio